camunda/feel-scala/README.md

 ## Current Limitations
 * the input of the simple unary test should be given as context entry 'cellInput'
+* the interpreter returns a failure when the type of the expression doesn't match (regarding the spec it should just return `null`)

 ## Next Steps
 * support all language expressions (context, path expression, external function definition)